optima-software/SmartAlarmPi/README.md

 - [**Hello World**](modules/default/helloworld)
 - [**Alert**](modules/default/alert)

-For more available modules, check out out the wiki page: [SmartAlarmPi Modules](https://github.com/MichMich/MagicMirror/wiki/MagicMirror-Modules).
+For more available modules, check out out the wiki page: [MagicMirror Modules](https://github.com/MichMich/MagicMirror/wiki/MagicMirror-Modules).
 If you want to build your own modules, check out the [MagicMirror Module Development Documentation](modules) and don't forget to add it to the wiki and the [forum](https://forum.magicmirror.builders/category/7/showcase)!

 ## Known issues